bearlyonline/ProjectCLIM680/README.md

 ## Code Description

 Based on my own graduate research, the day of August 25th, 2015 is of specific interest.
-While my own research is focused on a much smaller region, I was curious to know the level of submicron dust globally on that day.
-[August 25th](https://github.com/bearlyonline/ProjectCLIM680.github.io/blob/master/Plotmean.ipynb)
+While my own research is focused on a much smaller region, I was curious to know the level of submicron dust globally on the day of [August 25th, 2015](https://github.com/bearlyonline/ProjectCLIM680.github.io/blob/master/Plotmean.ipynb)

+Next, I wanted to show how each month varied in regards to Aerosol Optical Thickness (AOT).
+AOT is a measure of aerosols distributed with a column of air.
+Higher values in the composite graphs I made should represent where dust is most commonly distributed throughout the globe during various months.
+From there, we can extrapolate its meaning.
+[AOT](https://github.com/bearlyonline/ProjectCLIM680.github.io/blob/master/CompositeAOT.ipynb)

+As well, it is important to compare Aerosol Optical Thickness to various atmospheric phenomena.
+More specifically, I decided to focus on the North Atlantic Oscillation (NAO).
+NAO refers to changes in pressure patterns in the atmosphere over the north Atlantic.
+As a signficant amount of dust comes from the Sahara in Africa and is picked up by those winds influenced by pressure patterns, this was of specific interest.
+Using an NAO index from NOAA and Previous AOT data, I looked at Positive and Negative months in the year of 2015, to determine where AOT Anomalies were positively or negatively coorelated.
+[NAO To AOT composite](https://github.com/bearlyonline/ProjectCLIM680.github.io/blob/master/NAOtoAOTcomposite.ipynb)

 ## Results